thisrod/pyfield/README.md

 	allclose(ones, delta.ifft())

-The wavenumbers for which the elements of delta are coefficients are found by
+An array of the wavenumbers for which the elements of delta are coefficients are found by

 	delta.k()